13 Playing Dumb Manipulation Tricks: Signs You’re Being Played

 They claim your explanation or tone was imprecise to deflect blame.
 They may say, “You didn’t explain it right,” when they won’t follow through.

-Daily life: You outline a plan, and they say, “You didn’t say that.”
+Daily life.
+You outline a plan, and they say, “You didn’t say that.”

-How to reply: “What part didn’t make sense?” offer to clarify in writing next time.
+How to reply: “What part didn’t make sense?”
+Offer to clarify in writing next time.

-6. Acting as Victim of Misunderstanding
+6. Acting as a Victim of Misunderstanding

 They claim, “You misunderstood me,” even if their actions or words were plain.
 This burdens you emotionally.